CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 $$

-### Am I Pregnant
+### To Visit or Not to Visit?
 Ok sure, in my contrived example, these metrics seem really important, but what about in the real world?

-Well let's say you just got a negative result in your recent pregnancy test, which is 80% accurate.
-But then the doctor tells you the test has 100% precision and 60% recall.
+Well let's say you've got a cough and you are about to visit your immunocompromised grandma in high security prison, so you take a COVID test.
+Thankfully, it says you are negative!
+But then you read the back of the box and you see that the test has 100% precision but only 60% recall.

-Can you really be certain you aren't pregnant?
-Well if it had been a positive result, the 100% precision would guarantee you a baby.
-But since you had a negative result, and recall is only 60%, there is still a 40% chance that you are pregnant.
+Can you really be certain you don't have COVID?
+Well that 100% precision means you could have been certain of a positive diagnosis...but since you had a negative result, and recall is only 60%, there is still a 40% chance that you have COVID.

+Maybe you shouldn't visit your guilty grandma after all.

 <!-- ## What about F1??
 I see lots of ML practitioners using the F1 score as a replacement for accuracy